MA Degree Requirements and Timeline

 Distribution requirements can be fulfilled through Bridge Series work and 400-level offerings in the department.
 Advanced undergraduate courses with a grade of B or better may be counted toward these distribution requirements with the permission of the Director of Graduate Studies.
 No more than two undergraduate courses can be used to fulfill distribution requirements.
 Credit toward the MA is not given for any course in which the student receives a grade of less than B.

 You may perform a self-audit using the MA Progress to Degree Checklist found on the Forms page.
+If you have questions or want to double-check your self-audit, contact the Graduate Studies Program Coordinator to schedule a meeting.

 Timeline to Degree, etc